ariyin/speak/README.md

 4. click "next" to begin the analysis process
 5. review your results and choose to either finish the session or rehearse again
 6. if you choose to rehearse again, repeat steps 2-5 as needed for additional practice or feedback

+### viewing past speeches and rehearsals

+1. from the home page, click on an existing speech
+2. find and click the specific rehearsal you're looking for
+3. view your past analysis
+4. go back to all the rehearsals or exit to the home page